etishor/etishor.github.io/_posts/2011-02-25-new-github-account.md

   - stream
   - witch
 ---
-I’ve opened a [Github account][1] where i keep some stuff I&#8217;ve been playing with recently.
+I’ve opened a [Github account][1] where i keep some stuff I've been playing with recently.
 At the moment is mostly related to doing DDD with CQRS and Event Sourcing.

 I’ve created a [sample project][2] to demonstrate the concepts.
 Here is a short description of the sample: